Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 Which HR AI tools are classified as high-risk under the EU AI Act?

-If an AI tool makes or materially influences decisions about an individual’s employment status, it is almost certainly high-risk.
+If an AI tool makes or materially influences decisions about an individual’s employment status, it falls into the high-risk category.

 • Resume screening and candidate ranking systems — any tool that filters, scores, or orders applicants based on AI-generated analysis